-A boycott sends a strong message that we stand against the government's approach to universities, which is doing real harm to the higher education system.
-Our boycott has successfully made the NSS data for our university un-usable for the last two years, and boycott campaigns have been mentioned in parliamentary committees and the House of Lords.
+A boycott sends a strong message that we stand against the government’s approach to universities, which is doing real harm to the higher education system.
+Our boycott has successfully made the NSS data for our university un-usable for the last three years, and boycott campaigns have been mentioned in parliamentary committees and the House of Lords.

 How do I opt out of the NSS?